juanitogan/flame/README.md

 ### Background

 Pogo was forked from [Flame 0.18.1](https://github.com/flame-engine/flame/tree/0.18.1) and redesigned with the goal of making it twice as easy to understand and use.
 And...
-I believe I succeeded, with features like: game entities, better component design, intrinsic entity parenting, dynamic Z ordering, and sensible sprite and animation components.
+I believe I succeeded, with features like: game entities, better component design, intrinsic entity hierarchy, dynamic Z ordering, sensible sprite and animation components, fewer red herrings, and better docs.

 All due credit to inu-no-policemen on Reddit and Luan Nico of Flame for setting up the core, which remains fairly unchanged.
 The rest of Flame, however, was showing growing pains, plus a reluctance to large changes in design.
 Thus, I launched a new project which will, hopefully, be more agile to needed change before version 1.0.
 Even at Pogo 0.0.1, just about everything above Flame's core was changed.
 I also added many new features critical to how I build games.
-See the [first CHANGELOG entry](CHANGELOG.md#001---2020-04-13) for an overview of just how enourmously different Pogo is from Flame.
+See the [first CHANGELOG entry](CHANGELOG.md#001---2020-04-13) for an overview of just how enormously different Pogo is from Flame.

 Therefore, if you find a pre-release version of Pogo you like, lock it in, or be prepared for possible breaking changes.
 (Although, if I did a decent job with round one here, there shouldn't be any more major shifts in design coming -- just shifts isolated to parts still in need of refactoring.
 We'll see.)